 Contact us at Salamati Law today

-If you have been injured due to someone else’s fault, do not wait to speak with a Los Angeles slip and fall lawyer from our firm.
+If you have been injured due to someone else’s fault, do not wait to speak with a slip and fall lawyer in Los Angeles from Salamati Law.
 Even if your own actions may have contributed to the accident, you are still entitled to pursue a claim against those others at fault.
 Call today for a confidential consultation.